Shetland Geology – an interview with Rory Tallack

 Q. Can you tell us about the Shetland UNESCO Global Geopark?

-A. The Geoparks concept began about 20 years ago, starting with 4 of them, and there are now 162 globally.
-They were originally named European Geoparks, then Global Geoparks, and in 2015 they became UNESCO Global Geoparks.
+A. The Geoparks concept began about 20 years ago, starting with 4 of them.
+There are now 162 globally.
+They were originally named European Geoparks, then Global Geoparks.
+In 2015 they became UNESCO Global Geoparks.

 Every four years we go through what’s called a re-validation, which is essentially an assessment of our progress.
 Though this assessment occasionally causes Geoparks to drop out of the network, the number of Geoparks is going up year on year.